What exactly is a Blog?

 Now imagine that you’d like to bring some more order to the recipes you write about: you could have sub-categories like Chinese, Indian and French recipes.
 Still those links on the front page display them all, but you could have another link that only goes to French Recipes, and nothing else would be displayed.
 Same with cars – you could have Ford, Vauxhall and Citroen.
 Again finding content you add over time will become easier for yourself and your readers to find.

-I hope this introduction was useful and not too detailed.
+I hope this introduction was useful and not too detailed, and you’ll be able to learn more as I elaborate on the nuances of blogging.
 I’ve never explained a blog in detail, but I think this may be useful for other readers too.
-I think this email to you will become my new blog post
+I think this email to you will become my new blog post 😉

 If you have any further question about how to start a blog, please let me know.